 Frequency tolerance - defines the limit for how much neighboring poles must deviate in frequency to be Frequency stable poles.

 Damping tolerance - defines the limit for how much neighboring poles must deviate in damping to be stable poles with respect to damping.

 CMIF - Complex Mode Indicator Functions (CMIF), have one function for each reference DOF included (poly reference) and can detect closely coupled modes with repeated roots.
 CMIF is based on Singular Value Decomposition (SVD) of the FRF functions to identify all modes included in the model test measurements.
 The CMIF functions have peaks at resonances - indicating poles of the DUT.

 FRF synthesis - FRF Synthesis is used as a validation tool by comparing the FRFs from the estimated modal model (the synthesized FRFs) with the real measured FRF data.

-AutoMAC - The Modal Assurance Criterion Analysis (MAC) analysis is used to determine the similarity of two mode shapes.
+AutoMAC - The Modal Assurance Criterion (MAC) is used to determine the similarity of two mode shapes.
 “Auto” in AutoMAC means that the two mode shapes comes from the same test.